CI Pipelines and DevOps Assembly Lines - an analogy

 Swift feedback & efficient response: Once the code is committed the tests corresponding to it run concurrently and we can easily avoid any link breakage.

-The version control: This option allows us to keep a track of all the versions and easily access them and we always have an option to roll back in case things do not go as planned.
+The version control: This option allows us to keep track of all the versions and easily access them, and we always have the option to roll back in case things do not go as planned.

 Assembly Lines- the future of DevOps

 CI is an efficient way of continuously integrating changes.
 However, sometimes, it is not adequately able to deliver the expected level of integration.
-And there are some aspects of development like the configuration management which CI won’t be able to help us with.
+And there are some aspects of development, like configuration management, which CI won’t be able to help us with.
 So, to solve this problem we can use different tools and platforms that can solve not only development teams’ problems but also test, implementation, security, and infra teams’ problems too.

 However, there is one hurdle with this.
-All these tools and platforms could be from different organizations and making them work in sync could be a different task altogether.
+All these tools and platforms could be from different organizations, and making them work in sync could be a different task altogether.
 DevOps assembly lines make sure that these distinct tasks are automated in a connected way.
 A DevOps assembly line is similar to an assembly line in an automobile factory.
 In our case, the vehicle is our application.
-It comprises separate stages for the software development process and we can easily move the code to production without any hassle.
-In the classic approach to a CI process, it takes around five to ten minutes for a single process to complete and then deployment would take another hour or more to finish that includes all the stages from development to production.
+It comprises separate stages for the software development process, and we can easily move the code to production without any hassle.
+In the classic approach to a CI process, it takes around five to ten minutes for a single process to complete, and then deployment would take another hour or more to finish which includes all the stages from development to production.
 Assembly lines make sure the activities performed by the CI, Ops, testing, security and deployment teams are automated and synchronized.
-But, how did assembly lines get to this stage?
+But how did assembly lines get to this stage?
 Here is how the evolution happened:

 And here are some of the steps that we can follow in our DevOps assembly lines: